dsgnr/reloading-book/docs/load-and-chronograph-data/handload-200-20x.md

 No pressure signs were observed throughout this test.
 Cases and primers look same all the way through from lowest to highest charge.

+### Group Testing

+Not entirely happy with the results here.
+I was only able to shoot at 300 yards for this test, which differs from all other testing I've performed so far.

+43.2, 43.5 and 43.8 show promise with all being said.
+Ignoring windage, the vertical spread for each was ~0.5 MOA.
+These also had a reasonable SD/ES.

+<iframe width="1095px" height="676" allowfullscreen seamless frameborder="0" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRMQQMq2Z1Vnpw8L14ASyUdTH2Mg3RY5isJb04UansY_0dInWEF8C0unQo-2xH7_WSB8jupgi4eXUsw/pubchart?oid=931640145&amp;format=interactive"></iframe>

+Will need to load some more of these and test at 200 yards (to keep it the same as my other tests).

+Will also look at smaller charge increments to see if I can squeeze some more out.

+These were seated at 2.2690" CBTO (0.020" off the lands).

+This was only testing a single box of 100, so I'll buy a larger quantity since these look like they could shoot well.

+I'd definitely be looking to reach a 0.25 MOA grouping at 200 yards to be consistent with my 185gr rounds (these have proven to be a winner, since I have won some matches with these).